fomightez/bendit-binder/README.md

 #### Technical Reminder for Those Modifying this Repository

-Because of the GitHub Actions to update branches after a push, it is necessary to execute a `git pull` shortly after each push to keep the local version consistent with the GitHub version.
+Because of the GitHub Actions to update branches after a push, you'll notice executing a 'git pull' after any push from local will yield changes to local.
+I try to execute a `git pull` shortly after each push to keep the local version consistent with the GitHub version; however, it isn't necessary.
+I find that fortunately if you push changes to the main branch without pulling first, it won't cause a warning that remote has unincorporated changes.

 #### Service Providing Active Sessions in Your Browser